 This solution addresses Key issue #2 to update the key for protecting the MBS session.

 MBSF-C decides to trigger the MTK update procedure.
 The new MTK and KID are sent to UE and MBSF-U respectively.

+The key update procedure by SMF to the UEs incurs substantial signaling overhead since it requires all UEs that joined the MBS session to get an SM NAS message whenever a key change happens.
+This further requires idle or inactive state UEs to transition to the connected state to receive the key update.

 Editor’s Note: Further evaluation is FFS.